Angel (1975-1981, 1987, 1998-present): a Hard Rock band from Washington, D.C., USA.

 A US 76 was their reward for their 1977 third set, On Earth There Is No Heaven.
-It appeared as though the Pop-Metal leanings were paying off for when Felix Robinson substituted Jones they fared even better on their fourth effort, White Hot (1978), making US 55.
-But the brakes were put on their climb after the Flying With Broken Wings single made 44 for the follow-up albums of Sinful (1979) and Live Without A Net (1980; live), not to mention the movie Foxes in which the band had an appearance, for when their albums failed to sell 'Casablanca' gave them the boot, the act split shortly after.
+It appeared as though the pop style heavy metal leanings were paying off for when Felix Robinson substituted Jones they fared even better on their fourth effort, White Hot (1978), making US 55.
+But the brakes were put on their climb after the Flying With Broken Wings single made 44 for the follow-up albums of Sinful (1979) and Live Without A Net (1980; live), not to mention the movie Foxes in which the band had an appearance all failed to sell.
+'Casablanca' gave them the boot, the act split shortly after.
 In the mid 1980s Giuffria re-emerged in his own self-named act around the same time that Angel was reforming but nothing was recorded and the act split again almost immediately after.

 1998 saw the band reform, yet again, to release In the Beginning (1999) and Risen (2019).
 The band line-up had changed somewhat to feature Barry Brandt (drums), Richard Marcello (guitars) and Leo Borrero (bass), but by 2019 the membership boasted Frank DiMino (lead vocals), Gregg Giuffria (keyboards), Punky Meadows (guitars).
 Former member Mickie Jones (bass) would die in 2009, likewise Dennis Frederiksen (vocals; 1981) who followed in 2014.